kristingreenslit/react-debug-exercise/README.md

   <img src='./src/assets/main_view.png' width='750' height='500' />
 </p>

+React is easier to debug when you have a solid foundation in [HTML](http://learn.shayhowe.com/html-css/getting-to-know-html/), [CSS](http://learn.shayhowe.com/html-css/getting-to-know-css/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).
+[JSX](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918#.ro3sx1ea0) is also important to learn.
+JSX, an HTML/CSS/JavaScript purée, it not required in React applications but is considered an industry standard.

 The SAR method (Situation, Action, Result) is a great method for thinking through the steps needed to solve a problem.
 For a written bug report, I use the SEA template (Steps to reproduce, Expected result, Actual result).

 This app includes a lint tool, so many errors will display in the Terminal app (Mac) or Command Prompt (Windows).
 The JavaScript console in the developer tools menu of any modern browser should also provide assistance.

 Traditional methods for [debugging Javascript](https://medium.com/@sandeep.scet/different-ways-to-debug-javascript-code-579e7f58cf10#.3gbqsze60) won't always work in a React application because React code isn't native to the browser.
 [React Dev Tools](https://github.com/facebook/react-devtools) might be more helpful.
-The hierarchy and nesting of components is highly visible in React Dev Tools, which makes it much easier to narrow in on the scope of a bug.
+The hierarchy and nesting of components is highly visible in React Dev Tools, which makes it much easier to narrow in on the scope of a problem.

 ### Installation